Buckingham Palace Garden: London's exclusive royal oasis

 The Lake

-Spanning 3.5 acres, the lake at Buckingham Palace Gardens is stunning and eco-friendly.
-It's a self-regulating haven for wildlife, complete with a waterfall, an island with beehives, and plenty of water birds.
-This peaceful, picturesque spot has been part of the royal landscape for over a century—nature lovers will adore this spot!
+Spanning 3.5 acres, the lake at Buckingham Palace Garden is a self-regulating haven for wildlife, complete with a waterfall, an island with beehives, and plenty of water birds.
+This peaceful spot has been part of the royal landscape for over a century!

 Buckingham Palace garden with vibrant flowers in London.